 The three-dimensional tonotopicity (the spatial arrangement that allows different tone frequencies to be transmitted) of the cochlear nucleus is less well defined than in the inner ear.
-Furthermore, the cochlear nucleus lies deep under the surface of the brainstem, making accurate electrical stimulation more challenging, especially when the brainstem is compressed by a tumour and during tumour surgery.
+Furthermore, the cochlear nucleus lies deep under the surface of the brainstem, making accurate electrical stimulation more challenging, especially when the brain is distorted by the presence of a tumour and tumour surgery.
 This could explain why auditory performance with an ABI is inferior to a cochlear implant.

 Most people with NF2 who are referred for consideration for an ABI are already deaf in one ear as a result of the tumour on that side or treatment for the tumour (surgery or radiation), and they are experiencing tumour enlargement and progressive hearing loss on the second side.
 If the person is being considered for a second surgery to remove a tumour, an ABI could be performed simultaneously.
-If the tumour is very large and compressing the brainstem, the ABI and tumour removal surgeries would have to be two separate operations.
-In nontumour indications, the ABI procedure is generally shorter and less complicated because the person has minimal to no brainstem compression.
+If the tumour is very large and is distorting the brainstem, the ABI and tumour removal surgeries would have to be two separate operations.
+In nontumour indications, the ABI procedure is generally shorter and less complicated because the person has minimal to no brain distortion.